openharmony/powermgr_thermal_manager/README.md

 thermal                          # Root directory.
 Wherein, version indicates the version number, and product indicates the product name.
 ├── base                         # base directory, used to configure basic parameters.
 │   └── item                     # item directory.
 Wherein, tag indicates the configuration tag, and value indicates the configuration value.
-├── level                        # Level directory, used to store the temperature level information.
+├── level                        # level directory, used to store the temperature level information.
 │   └── sensor_cluster           # sensor_cluster directory, used to configure a cluster of sensors.
 Wherein, name indicates the cluster name, and sensor indicates the sensor name.
 │       └── item                 # item directory, used to configure the temperature level information.
 Wherein, level indicates the temperature level, threshold indicates the triggering temperature, and xxx_clr indicates the setback temperature.
 ├── state                        # state directory, used to configure the state machine.
 Wherein, name indicates the name of the state machine.